yugabyte/yugabyte-db/docs/content/preview/api/ycql/dml_transaction.md

 - Currently, an error is raised if any of the `INSERT`, `UPDATE`, or `DELETE` statements contains an `IF` clause.
 - If transactions are enabled for a table, its indexes must have them enabled as well, and vice versa.
 - There is no explicit rollback.
-- DDLs are always committed immediately, even if they are inside a transaction block.
+- DDLs are always executed outside of a transaction block, and like DMLs outside a transaction block, are committed immediately.

 ## Examples